 Big Eyes: A Project to Finally Change NFTs Status Quo

 Big Eyes (BIG) is the new community-driven token inspired by a Japanese anime.
 The team has set itself a serious mission: to generate wealth for its community, protect and preserve mother nature, and finally overshadow the perpetual dog-themed copycats who have flooded the market ad nauseam.

 The community is king in big eyes, 90% of the issued tokens will be available at launch, alongside 5% of the marketing wallet that’ll be dedicated to protecting marine life, and yet another 5% towards charity events.

 Big Eyes (BIG) plans to stand out from other community dog-themed tokens by creating a vibrant ecosystem, where hypergrowth will be achieved through NFTs, providing more access to events, content, and of course, cuteness.

-They say that fortune favours the brave, and I think this can be applied to both projects discussed here.
+They say that fortune favors the brave, and I think this can be applied to both projects discussed here.
 Each goes against the established narrative in its own hilarious yet very intelligent way.

-Goblin Town and Big Eyes (BIG) revel in self-mockery, by virtue of this, are gaining irrepressible momentum.
+Goblin Town and Big Eyes (BIG) revel in self-mockery and, by virtue of this, are gaining irrepressible momentum.
 If you value uniqueness over banal recycling of ideas, these projects are just what you need.

 Big Eyes (BIG)